 Do modern information security professionals really understand what they're facing?
 The newly-released 2016 Verizon Data Breach Investigation Report (DBIR) took a deep dive into examining the data surrounding over 100,000 information security incidents in the past year.
 The results of their analysis ranged from surprising to not-so-shocking.

 What is the Pulse of Information Security?

 Today's cybercriminals are smart and effective, but they're often focused on long-standing, known vulnerabilities as a way to maximize their payload with minimum effort.
-This trend is fantastic news for organizations who invest in minimum forms of effective risk-mitigation such as employee training, real-time monitoring, and full PCI compliance.
-If you're too focused on security myths, however, you could be missing the elephant in the room, such as a server which hasn't been patched in a decade, or the fact your company has no means of detecting a breach that slips past your firewall.
+This trend is fantastic news for organizations that invest in minimum forms of effective risk mitigation such as employee training, real-time monitoring, and full PCI compliance.
+If you're too focused on security myths, however, you could be missing the elephant in the room, such as a server that hasn't been patched in a decade, or the fact your company has no means of detecting a breach that slips past your firewall.
 Join us as we review the truth behind ten pervasive security myths, and what the DBIR indicates about their veracity.

 Myth #1: Cybercrime Attacks are Random

 Actually, Verizon writes, "most attacks are opportunistic, indiscriminate, and exploit known vulnerabilities."
 Effective criminals have a lazy streak.
 That's why the ten most common vulnerabilities accounted for 85% of incidents in the previous year.
 While there were over 900 common vulnerability profiles in total, criminals love tapping into known issues with Adobe Flash, Acrobat, and Microsoft products.

 Myth #2: Companies are Getting Better at Detecting Breaches